Greg Garrison (television producer)

-Marvin Ginsburg (February 20, 1924 – March 25, 2005), known professionally as Greg Garrison, was an American producer and director in television.
+Harvin Ginsburg (February 20, 1924 – March 25, 2005), known professionally as Greg Garrison, was an American producer and director in television.

 Career

 While he was a 17-year-old student at Northwestern University, Garrison worked as a copy boy in a Chicago radio station's news department.
 His education and that job were interrupted by World War II.
 After the war, he became a director in Philadelphia.
 A career move took him from there to Chicago, where he created series, including Stand By for Crime.

 Garrison started his television career by accident at the age of 22.
 Among his first productions were The Kate Smith Show (CBS, 1950) and Your Show of Shows.
 He went on to produce and direct many television specials with Gene Kelly, Fred Astaire, Donald O'Connor and many others.
 Garrison directed the feature films Hey, Let's Twist!
 (1961), and Two Tickets to Paris (1962).
 He was probably best known for producing and directing The Dean Martin Show, The Dean Martin Celebrity Roasts, hour-long comedy specials with Dom DeLuise, and summer shows with Dan Rowan and Dick Martin, Jonathan Winters, The Golddiggers, and Marty Feldman.
 He also directed one of television's landmark 1960 presidential debates between John F. Kennedy and Richard Nixon.
 Garrison also produced the highly successful The first Fifty Years, a celebration of NBC Television being on the air for fifty years.

 Garrison directed nearly 4,000 shows in his career.
 He received more than a dozen Emmy Award nominations, although he never won.